muradbanaji/muradbanaji.github.io/_pages/covid.md

 * [With COVID-19, India Experienced Its Greatest Mortality Crisis Since Independence](https://science.thewire.in/health/india-covid-19-excess-deaths-analysis-official-data-crs/) (With Aashish Gupta, The Wire, 05/10/2021).
 Summary of the key points in our [preprint](https://www.medrxiv.org/content/10.1101/2021.09.30.21264376v1) on pandemic excess mortality in India.
 Contextualising the numbers and seeing how they align with the progress of the epidemic.

-* [Estimates of pandemic excess mortality in India based on civil registration data](https://www.medrxiv.org/content/10.1101/2021.09.30.21264376v1) (preprint on medrXiv with Aashish Gupta, 01/10/2021).
-We use death registration data from twelve states comprising around 60% of the national population to estimate the scale of the pandemic mortality surge in India.

 * [Covid-19: What data about excess deaths reveals about Mumbai's class divide](https://scroll.in/article/1005383/covid-19-what-data-about-excess-deaths-reveals-about-mumbais-class-divide) (Scroll, 15/09/2021).
 All-cause mortality data indicates that the bulk of Mumbai's uncounted deaths were probably amongst slum-dwellers.
 It tells a story, probably repeated across the country, of how official data risks understating the toll of the pandemic on marginalised communities.
 Based on the updated [preprint on medrxiv here](https://www.medrxiv.org/content/10.1101/2021.04.08.21255101v2).